Civil War and Spanish-American War Memorial

 Hall County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hall County, Nebraska.
+This timeline provides a condensed summary of the historical journey of Hall County, Nebraska.

 - 1857 - Hall County is established and named after Augustus Hall, a Nebraska legislator